SriramSrinivas/UNMC-Glaucoma/README.md

 -------------------------------------------------------------------
 IMPORTANT NOTES:
--You need a folder called "glaucomaApp" in the Box root folder -There are several features implemented in this project that all you need to is uncomment them ot call them (picture saving, picture loading, etc)
+1. You need a folder called "glaucomaApp" in the Box root folder
+2. There are several features implemented in this project that all you need to is uncomment them ot call them (picture saving, picture loading, etc)
--there are several bugs dealing with saturation. (these bugs were introduced when put all the effects on to one view)
+3. there are several bugs dealing with saturation. (these bugs were introduced when put all the effects on to one view)
-	-bugs include resizing and moving the view, and custom views cant use the effect.
+	a. bugs include resizing and moving the view, and custom views cant use the effect.

 --------------------------